concerto/concerto/README.md

 * Webserver (Apache/Unicorn/Thin/Nginx)
 * Rack interface to the webserver (Passenger, FastCGI)
 * ActiveRecord-compatible database (Mysql, SQLite, Postgres)
+* Nodejs as the javascript engine (as of version 2.3.7)

 ## Debian Package Installation
 Note: For those upgrading Concerto from earlier Debian/Ubuntu versions, make sure that your APT source line looks like this: http://dl.concerto-signage.org/packages/ stretch main